Connecting to Google BigQuery

 - Maximum 15 nested levels (click here for details)

 - Maximum query length: 1 MB

 - Maximum response size: 128 MB compressed.
-This limitation can be overcome by clicking Allow Large Results Set as explained in Connecting to BigQuery.
+This limitation can be overcome by clicking Allow Large Results Set as explained in Adding a Connection to Google BigQuery.

 - Query execution time limit: 6 hours